heddatellef/Webutviklling/README.md

 ## Testing
 We have done e-2-e-testing using Cypress where we go through the search function and that the data has loaded and the load more function.
 We have also created a test with jest which tests redux.
-We chose cypress and jest as they were easy to use and were recommended in the testing lecture.
+We chose cypress and jest as they were easy to use and recommended in the testing lecture.

 ## Documentation
 ### Content and functionality

 #### Possibility to search
-We have implemented the search functionality with a search field where you can type in the name of a country and the website then shows that specific country.
-The search functionality also autocompletes, and shows a list of all the countries so that you can chose to also scroll down the list and click the country you want to search on.
-The layout of this function, and also some of the functionality, we have gotten from Material-UI.
+We have implemented the search functionality with a search field where you can type in the name of a country and the website then shows information about that specific country.
+The search functionality also autocompletes, and shows a list of all the countries.
+In this way you can either type in the country, or find it in the provided list.
+The layout of this function, and also some of the functionality, is retrieved from Material-UI.

 #### List-based scrolling
-We represent the countries in form of a list, where they are sorted on the parameter you chose (overall rank by default).
+We represent the countries in form of a list, where they are sorted on a parameter of choice (overall rank by default).
 The list is by default a size of ten objects, and when loading more elements, it expands by ten countries at a time.
 In this way we use scrolling and dynamical loading of elements to show the countries.

 #### Possibility to see more details
-For every country there is possible to show details about all parameters.
-This is done by searching on/chosing the country you would like to see more information about, and then all information is displayed.
+For every country there is possible to show the value of all parameters.
+This is done by searching on/chosing the country you would like to see more information about, and then all the information is displayed in a popup-window that you can close by clicking outisde the window.

 #### Sorting and filtering
-There is possible to sort the dataset on category.
-Within the chosen category the countries is also automatically sorted from best to worst (ascending order).
+It is possible to sort the dataset based on their score in a category.
+Within the chosen category the countries are automatically sorted in ascending order (best to worst in some categories, and worst to best in others).

 #### User interaction
-It is possible to like/upvote each country.
-This increases the country's number of likes and is saved to the database (saved persistantly to the server).
+We tried to develop a button in the popup-window that would increase the number of likes for a country by one, and save this persistantly on the server.
+This functionality is not working, but the code for it can be found in the project in my-search-app/components/CountrySearchName.tsx and backend/routes/countries.ts.

 #### Design and solutions